EU Regulation 2016/679 - Decision Register

 The Garante's defining characteristic is its willingness to act first on emerging technology areas.
 It was the first EU DPA to take formal action against a generative-AI provider (ChatGPT, March 2023), the first to ban a generative-AI chatbot for absence of age verification (Replika, February 2023), and the first of the parallel EU Clearview decisions (February 2022).
 The Garante's provisional measures under Article 58(2)(f) GDPR (temporary processing suspensions) are used more readily than by most other DPAs, on the rationale that urgent measures are appropriate where ongoing processing presents fundamental- rights risks that cannot wait for a full investigation.

-Fine sizes are typically in the low-millions range, with the €20M Clearview fine and the €15M OpenAI fine as the high-end outliers.
+Fine sizes are typically in the low-millions range, with the €20M Clearview fine and the €15M OpenAI fine as the high-end outliers (the OpenAI fine was later annulled on appeal, leaving Clearview as the standing high-water mark).
 The Garante's jurisprudence emphasises specific corrective orders (cease processing, delete data, implement specific controls) alongside fines, on the view that the corrective action is the operationally important outcome.

 The ChatGPT case in detail